 The East Texas Beekeepers Association, Inc. is a tax exempt organization under IRS code 501©(3).

-You can lend your support to this program by making a tax free donation.
+You can lend your support to this program by making a tax deductible donation.

 The goal of the ETBA Honey Queen & Ambassador Program is to encourage young people in our community to take an interest in the honey bee and it’s important function in our environment.
 The Honey Queen and Ambassador are responsible for representing the ETBA at social functions and events, teaching the public about the honey bee, its role in pollination of many food crops, and our role in protecting it from extinction.
 The Honey Queen and Ambassador travel extensively.
 The Queen has the opportunity to compete on a state wide level for the Texas Honey Queen, a post which comes with a substantial scholarship for higher education.
 Being a Honey Queen or Ambassador provides invaluable experience in public speaking, organizing and dealing with the public (all ages) as well cultivating a healthy concern for the environment.

 Mary Jo Brantley Honey Queen Fund